-Discharge Investigations.
-Discharge investigations are conducted when discharges of livestock waste from livestock waste control facilities are reported.
+Discharge Investigations: Discharge investigations are conducted when livestock waste control facilities discharging are reported.
 Sometimes these discharges are not recorded as complaints because the AFO does self-reporting, as required by the regulations.

-Complaint Investigations.
-When a complaint is received, LWC Program staff will investigate the complaint and may conduct an on-site complaint investigation.
+Complaint Investigations: When a complaint is received, LWC Program staff will investigate and may conduct an on-site investigation.